 Members Of BADGP & SCHC

 CHCS is delighted to have arrangements with:

 Members of both organisations can attend CHCS events at CHCS member-only rates and vice versa.
 If you are a member of either organisation and wish to attend this course, please visit the Partners page of our website and follow the links to the web page of the organisation to see how to register.

-CHCS reserves the right to alter or cancel the programme due to circumstances beyond our control.
+CHCS reserves the right to alter or cancel the programme due to circumstances beyond our control, including insufficient interest.
 If CHCS cancels, then refunds will be made.

 For registrations made within 5 weeks of the course date, we only accept payment by Card.